MicheleV/budgeteer/README.rst

 Prerequisites
 --------------------------
 - Python 3.6 installed
-- geckodriver in your system $PATH
+- geckodriver in your system $PATH (needed for functional tests)

 Installation
 --------------------------